 Imgrund’s LinkedIn profile states that he has an undergraduate degree in science, and a bachelor’s degree in education.
 This essentially qualifies him to be a science teacher, which is how he makes his primary living.
 Nothing wrong with that, but it doesn’t show that he has any sort of expertise.

-It’s unclear why PHAC, the Public Health Agency of Canada would hire him in 2000, especially since he was at university, starting his senior year at that time.
-Presumably, he would have been preoccupied with an heavy course load.
+It’s unclear why PHAC, the Public Health Agency of Canada, would hire him in 2000, especially since he was at university, starting his junior year at that time.
+Presumably, he would have been preoccupied with a heavy course load.

 Even if there was a typo in the start date, it’s unclear what special skills he would have brought.
 A superstar student would have gone higher with his career, not be teaching high school science.
 His profile indicates he was hired as a teacher immediately out of university.